Bruno Senna: GP2 Series (2007–2008)

 During the four-week break in the GP2 series between the Monaco and French races, Senna took part in the third round of the Ferrari Challenge Trofeo Pirelli European series at Silverstone on 9 and 10 June 2007.
 Driving an F430 on a weekend devoted to the 60th anniversary of Ferrari, Senna won both races, starting each from pole.
 The purpose of this involvement was to gain a better understanding of the circuit, which is on the GP2 calendar.

 At Silverstone, a mistake during qualifying on the Friday meant Senna started 26th and last.
-After a great start Senna was able to finish 11th in the feature race.
-The sprint race was not any better in terms of points with a 10th-place finish.
+After a great start, Senna was able to finish 11th in the feature race.
+The sprint race was not any better in terms of points, with a 10th-place finish.
 A poor qualifying session at the Nurburgring for the feature race meant Senna started 16th but was up to ninth after a cleverly timed first pit stop.
-However he was given a drive-through penalty after being involved in a collision with Adam Carroll and ended up finishing a poor 15th.
+However, he was given a drive-through penalty after being involved in a collision with Adam Carroll and ended up finishing a poor 15th.
 The Sprint race ended on the first lap after a collision.
-At Hungary for both races, Senna finished out of the top ten after struggling with the set-up of the car.
-The feature race in Turkey brought another poor result, however Senna finished sixth in the sprint race and with it came his first points since France.
-At Monza Senna finished fourth after starting fourteenth.
-Starting fifth for the sprint race Senna had an excellent start by moving up to second, however after contact with Luca Filippi resulted in bent steering, Senna managed to finish third and on the podium for the first time since France in July.
-At Spa Senna showed raw pace through practice and set the third fastest time early on during Qualifying for the feature race.
-However a stall on the grid meant he started 22nd and while fighting to make up ground he got a bit of oversteer and then the camber changed, ending his day in the tyre barrier.
-Starting at the back of the grid for the sprint race, Senna finished eighth leaving Belgium pointless.
-At the season finale in Valencia Spain, Senna ended the feature race with a DNF and thus starting the sprint race from 19th could only manage to finish 14th.
-This was a positive season on the whole for Senna finishing in the top 10 in only his third full year of single seater racing, with one win and three podiums.
+In Hungary, for both races, Senna finished out of the top ten after struggling with the set-up of the car.
+The feature race in Turkey brought another poor result; however, Senna finished sixth in the sprint race and with it came his first points since France.
+At Monza, Senna finished fourth after starting fourteenth.
+Starting fifth for the sprint race, Senna had an excellent start by moving up to second; however, after contact with Luca Filippi resulted in bent steering, Senna managed to finish third and on the podium for the first time since France in July.
+At Spa, Senna showed raw pace through practice and set the third fastest time early on during Qualifying for the feature race.
+However, a stall on the grid meant he started 22nd, and while fighting to make up ground, he got a bit of oversteer and then the camber changed, ending his day in the tyre barrier.
+Starting at the back of the grid for the sprint race, Senna finished eighth, leaving Belgium pointless.
+At the season finale in Valencia, Spain, Senna ended the feature race with a DNF and thus started the sprint race from 19th, but could only manage to finish 14th.
+This was a positive season on the whole for Senna, finishing in the top 10 in only his third full year of single-seater racing, with one win and three podiums.